-Any convex quadratic optimization problem can be reformulated as a conic quadratic optimization problem, see [MOSEKApS12] and in particular [And13].
+Any convex quadratic optimization problem can be reformulated as a conic quadratic optimization problem, see Modeling Cookbook and [And13].
 In fact MOSEK does such conversion internally as a part of the solution process for the following reasons:

 - the conic optimizer is numerically more robust than the one for quadratic problems.

 - the conic optimizer is usually faster because quadratic cones are simpler than quadratic functions, even though the conic reformulation usually has more constraints and variables than the original quadratic formulation.

 - it is easy to dualize the conic formulation if deemed worthwhile potentially leading to (huge) computational savings.

 However, instead of relying on the automatic reformulation we recommend to formulate the problem as a conic problem from scratch because:

 - it saves the computational overhead of the reformulation including the convexity check.
 A conic problem is convex by construction and hence no convexity check is needed for conic problems.

 - usually the modeler can do a better reformulation than the automatic method because the modeler can exploit the knowledge of the problem at hand.